Off the Leash: A Year at the Dog Park will make you swear author Matthew Gilbert

 TV critic for the Boston Globe, Gilbert liked his relationships at arm’s length and behind a screen.
-But marriage to husband Tom, a dog lover, and the acquisition of Toby, a yellow lab puppy, nudged him into the off-leash area of Amory Park with its subculture of eccentrics, rebels, babblers and big-hearted people and their engaging dogs.
+But marriage to husband Tom, a dog lover, and getting Toby, a yellow lab puppy, opened up his life.
+It nudged him into the off-leash area of Amory Park with its subculture of eccentrics, rebels, babblers and big-hearted people and their engaging dogs.

 Just like jury duty or Kaiser health education classes, dog parks throw us among people we never would have come close to in our regular lives.

 Gilbert, fresh from sessions with a rigorous trainer, arrived at the dog park with Toby filled with visions of owning the perfect dog.
-He fought a losing battle to get Toby to sit while he took off the leash.
+Toby refused to sit while he took off the leash.
 He self-consciously doused his hands with Purell after picking up poop.
-He threw the balls that Toby loved to fetch so awkwardly the other dog owners called him “Big Bird.”
+His awkward ball-throwing earned him the nickname “Big Bird” from other dog owners.

-One of his first encounters in the park was with a man wearing a cowboy hat with “a hint of patchouli in the air around him, mixed with eau de fall mud and the smoke from his Camel Light.”
-His dog is a stiff, 14-year-old, Lab-ridgeback mix named Maya.
-Without introducing himself, the man told Gilbert about his messy divorce, his move to a studio apartment and the saving grace of his 14-year-old Lab-ridgeback mix named Maya.
+Early on, he met a man wearing a cowboy hat with “a hint of patchouli in the air around him, mixed with eau de fall mud and the smoke from his Camel Light.”
+The man’s dog is a stiff, 14-year-old, Lab-ridgeback mix named Maya.
+With no introduction, the stranger tells Gilbert about his messy divorce, move to a studio apartment and the saving grace of having Maya.

 “Walking the Amory periphery, I began to feel like an early-twentieth-century psychiatrist touring a grassy sanatorium in the midst of making a variety of diagnoses.
-Strange behavior seemed to pill out whenever I ran into someone at the park,” Gilbert wrote.
+Strange behavior seemed to spill out whenever I ran into someone at the park,” Gilbert write.

-Whatever comfort zone Gilbert might have wanted to maintain was shattered by Toby’s enthusiasm for the other dogs — Stewie, a Burnese mountain dog; Chester, a ridgeback mix; and Bertha, a golden retriever.
+Whatever comfort zone Gilbert might have wanted was shattered by Toby’s enthusiasm for the other dogs: Stewie, a Burnese mountain dog; Chester, a ridgeback mix; and Bertha, a golden retriever.
 While the older dogs tutor Toby in dog graces and manners, the owners connect and build relationships.

-As the seasons change, Gilbert’s early judgments of his fellow dog owners shift as well.
-He learns that Drew, a buff player who is always getting into or backing out of relationships with women, can feel heart-break when Chester suddenly dies.
-A woman Gilbert nicknamed Cell Phone Lady regularly came to the park with her two Westies.
-Always on her cell phone, Gilbert thinks she ignores her dogs — until he learns that she manages a halfway home for intellectually challenged youths nearby and comes to the park during her lunch for a few minutes of respite.
-Her calls are from the counselors at the house about issues that come up in her absence.
+Cell Phone Lady, as Gilbert thinks of her, seems to ignore her two Westies while she talks on her phone.
+Then he learns that she manages a halfway home for intellectually challenged youths nearby and comes to the park during her lunch for a few minutes of respite.
+Her calls are from the counselors at the house about issues that arise in her absence.

-He meets Lucinda, owner of a Great Dane named Nellie, who lost her young daughter to cancer a few years earlier.
-Her dog park acquaintances rallied around her, walking her dog, bringing food and being available if she needed them.
+He meets Lucinda, owner of Nellie the Great Dane, who lost her young daughter to cancer a few years earlier.
+Her dog park buddies rallied around her, walking her dog, bringing food and comfort as needed.

-Over the course of the year, inevitable losses occurred.
+Over the year, inevitable losses occurred.
 Hayley and Stewie, the Bernese mountain dog, leave Boston.
 Drew’s Chester dies suddenly at age eight.
 Bertha is diagnosed with untreatable cancer.
 Reminders of what all dog lovers know, the final good-bye is inescapable.